Working With an Oklahoma Mesothelioma Lawyer

 Lawsuits that do not resolve through a settlement may go to trial before a jury.
 The jury will then determine the winner through a verdict.

 Mesothelioma verdicts can award asbestos victims more money than settlements if they win.
-If the victim loses a trial they get no money from a verdict.
+If the victim loses a trial, they get no money from a verdict.

-Recently, an Oklahoma jury awarded an asbestos victim $6 Million.
+Recently, an Oklahoma jury awarded an asbestos victim $6 million.
 The victim developed malignant mesothelioma at age 51 after being exposed to asbestos in the workplace.

 Victims can learn more about recent settlements and trial verdicts by talking to an Oklahoma mesothelioma lawyer.

-Asbestos Rules and Regulations in Oklahoma
+Asbestos Laws and Regulations in Oklahoma

-These guidelines include the Asbestos Abatement Program (AAP).
+Oklahoma follows federal occupational safety and health guidelines to keep people safe, including the Asbestos Abatement Program (AAP).
 This allows professionals to remove or seal dangerous asbestos-containing products.

 The AAP ensures that asbestos abatement projects are done safely and follow the guidelines of the Oklahoma Asbestos Control Act.